-How do I find poor people in London you ask?
+How do I find poor people in London? ?
 This is a problem that many of us encounter at some time in our genealogy journey.
 London seems such a big place with so many parishes and thousands of nooks and crannies that our ancestors can hide in.
 These days it is easy to find people in the census and parish registers because of the online images and indexes, but they can still get lost in the years between the census and between the baptisms, marriages and burials The answer is often to be found in the Poor Law Records.

 This post contains affiliate links – see disclosure for further details